LDSSA/batch-students/guides/troubleshooting.md

 To fix this do the following:

-1. Make sure that any changes you made to the files in `~/projects/batch7-students`  (that you don't want to lose) are saved in your `~/projects/ds-prep-workspace` repository (refer to [Updates of the learning units](ldssa-workflow.md#4-updates-to-learning-units) on how to do this).
+1. Make sure that any changes you made to the files in `~/projects/batch-students`  (that you don't want to lose) are saved in your `~/projects/batch8-workspace` repository (refer to [Updates of the learning units](ldssa-workflow.md#4-updates-to-learning-units) on how to do this).
 If you don't want to keep the changes you made to these files, continue to the next step.
-2. Go to the `~/projects/batch7-students` folder and run:
+2. Go to the `~/projects/batch-students` folder and run:

     ```bash
-    cd ~/projects/batch7-students
+    cd ~/projects/batch-students
     git stash
     ```

-3. Now you can pull from the `batch7-students` repository:
+3. Now you can pull from the `batch-students` repository:

     ```bash
     git pull